Dems end deadlock, House hands Biden infrastructure win

-The House passed the measure 228-206 late Friday, prompting prolonged cheers from the relieved Democratic side of the chamber.
+The House passed the measure 228-206, prompting prolonged cheers from the relieved Democratic side of the chamber.
 Thirteen Republicans, mostly moderates, supported the legislation while six of Democrats’ farthest left members — including Reps.
 Alexandria Ocasio-Cortez of New York and Cori Bush of Missouri — opposed it.

 Approval of the bill, which would create legions of jobs and improve broadband, water supplies and other public works, whisked it to the desk of a president whose approval ratings have dropped and whose nervous party got a cold shoulder from voters in this week’s off-year elections.